 There are data centre provider leaderboards that distinguish between revenue, space and power capacity in Singapore along with sub-regional analysis that further splits the Singapore market into specific sub-regions.

 The Singapore data centre market continues to push forward.
-According to the data presented in this report, the Singapore market was worth $1.4b USD in 2019 and is projected to grow at a five-year CAGR of 10% going forward.
+According to the data presented in this report, the Singapore market was worth almost $1.6 USD in 2021 and is projected to grow at a five-year CAGR of 16% going forward.
+The value of the market is expected to reach almost $1.9b this year.
+In terms of market size, current built-out capacity will reach close to 630MW in 2022 and cross the 700MW threshold in 2023.

-This report is an excellent resource for any service provider, investor or enterprise end user looking to understand and project the third party data centre market in Singapore or find a service provider.
+This report is an excellent resource for any service provider, investor or enterprise end user looking to understand and project the data centre market in Singapore or find a service provider.
 The methodology applied continues to be the most robust in the industry.
-We track inventory on a space and power basis and categorize these metrics on a retail and wholesale basis.
-Hyperscale cloud nodes and on-ramps are mapped and interconnection uptake and market share ownership measured.
+We track supply on a space and power basis, split all the metrics along retail and hyperscale lines, and aggregate inventory in multiple tiers according to build status, absorption rates and maximum capacity levels.
+Hyperscale cloud nodes and on-ramps are mapped and a complete directory is provided.
+A new addition to our DCI report series is tracking of hyperscale self-builds.

 Download PDF preview